Bonspiel: Canada

 Curling Canada, formerly known as the Canadian Curling Association, is the national governing body of the sport in Canada.
 While bonspiels originated in Scotland, the most notable competitive curling tournament in the world nowadays is the Canadian Men's Curling Championship, The Brier.
 For many Canadians, this tournament equals or nearly equals the importance of the Olympics and the World Curling Championship.
 The Canadian Women's Curling Championship is called the Scotties Tournament of Hearts.
 Several Cashspiels are played in Canada every year, with the most important cashspiels being part of the World Curling Tour (WCT).
 Many local curling clubs and other organizations in Canada also host casual, social bonspiels indoors, and a few are also held outdoors like the Ironman Outdoor Curling Bonspiel in downtown Winnipeg, Manitoba.

 United States

 The United States Curling Association (USA Curling) is the national governing body of the sport in the United States.
-Many bonspiels are listed on the USA Curling website.
 Most bonspiels in the United States are held indoors in dedicated curling facilities, but a few bonspiels are held outdoors if the weather allows it.
 One example of an outdoor bonspiel is the Sawtooth Outdoor Bonspiel held each January in the Sawtooth Mountain Range of Idaho.
 Bonspiels are popular throughout the United States during curling season, typically October through April.
 Some special bonspiels are held in the summer as well as some that are hosted by clubs that play on arena ice as there are usually fewer scheduling conflicts with other sports at the area such as hockey and figure skating.